loganSQL/SQLDBA/04SQLMonitor/Database_DDL_DML_ChangeCapture.md

       e.category_id = 5 AND --category 5 is objects
       e.trace_event_id = 46
       --trace_event_id: 46=Create Obj,47=Drop Obj,164=Alter Obj

+-- view information in the current default trace file.
+DECLARE   @filename nvarchar(1000);

+-- 1. Get the name of the current default trace
+SELECT   @filename = cast(value as nvarchar(1000))
+FROM   ::fn_trace_getinfo(default)
+WHERE   traceid = 1 and   property = 2;

+-- view current trace file
+SELECT   *
+FROM   ::fn_trace_gettable(@filename, default) AS ftg INNER   JOIN sys.trace_events AS te ON ftg.EventClass = te.trace_event_id
+  ORDER BY   ftg.StartTime

+-- 2. Get object created and deleted events from the current default trace file.
+DECLARE   @filename nvarchar(1000);

+-- Get the name of the current default trace
+SELECT   @filename = cast(value as nvarchar(1000))
+FROM   ::fn_trace_getinfo(default)
+WHERE   traceid = 1 and   property = 2;

+-- view current trace file
+SELECT   *
+FROM   ::fn_trace_gettable(@filename, default) AS ftg INNER   JOIN sys.trace_events AS te ON ftg.EventClass = te.trace_event_id
+WHERE (ftg.EventClass = 46 or ftg.EventClass = 47)
+and   DatabaseName <> 'tempdb' and   EventSubClass = 0
+ORDER   BY ftg.StartTime;

+-- 3. find out every time a database has an Auto-Grow event DECLARE   @filename nvarchar(1000);

+-- Get the name of the current default trace
+SELECT   @filename = cast(value as nvarchar(1000))
+FROM   ::fn_trace_getinfo(default)
+WHERE   traceid = 1 and   property = 2;

+-- Find auto growth events in the current trace file SELECT
+    ftg.StartTime
+ ,te.name as EventName
+ ,DB_NAME(ftg.databaseid) AS DatabaseName
+ ,ftg.Filename
+ ,(ftg.IntegerData*8)/1024.0 AS GrowthMB
+ ,(ftg.duration/1000)as DurMS
+FROM   ::fn_trace_gettable(@filename, default) AS ftg INNER   JOIN sys.trace_events AS te ON ftg.EventClass = te.trace_event_id
+WHERE (ftg.EventClass = 92  -- Date File Auto-grow
+      OR ftg.EventClass   = 93) -- Log File Auto-grow
+ORDER BY   ftg.StartTime

+-- 4. security related events
+DECLARE   @filename nvarchar(1000);

+-- Get the name of the current default trace
+SELECT   @filename = cast(value as nvarchar(1000))
+FROM   ::fn_trace_getinfo(default)
+WHERE   traceid = 1 and   property = 2;

+-- process all trace files
+SELECT   *
+FROM   ::fn_trace_gettable(@filename, default) AS ftg INNER   JOIN sys.trace_events AS te ON ftg.EventClass = te.trace_event_id
+WHERE   ftg.EventClass
+      in (102,103,104,105,106,108,109,110,111)
+  ORDER BY   ftg.StartTime
 ```
 ### Event and Category Queries
 ```